The Toll (Arc of a Scythe #3)

 Recommended for Ages 14 up.

 In this futuristic story world, all races are pretty mixed.
-Certain characters are described as “leaning” toward a particular race or other.
+Certain characters are also described as “leaning” toward a particular race or other.
 Scythes are mandated to kill across a diverse population or else face punishment.

 One character is genderfluid.